top of page

 Global Trend Engine

-An agentic AI dashboard where eight named agents scan the web for frontier signals and synthesize a predictive convergence insight — designed, built, and deployed with Claude.
+An agentic AI dashboard where three agents — a multi-persona scanner, Nostradamus, and Tarot — scan the web for frontier signals, synthesize patterns, and generate predictive convergence insights — designed, built, and deployed with Claude.

 tagsContainer